linneaehrn/elevators/README.md

 There are a few classes and files added to get you faster up and running.
 It is not mandatory to use these classes in your solution but you can use them to cut time in boiler plate coding.

  * `ElevatorApiController` for REST features.
-If you would like to use them in a test or to support a GUI here is already a basic skeleton class for you
+If you would like to use them in a test or to support a GUI here is a basic skeleton class for you

  * `ElevatorApplication` class for starting the Spring container and there are a few beans you can use as well